modularcoder/app-movies-search/README.md

 - The E2e tests are done via Cypress
 - The CI is done by GitHub actions
 - The components naming follows [Vue styleguide](https://v3.vuejs.org/style-guide/#base-component-names-strongly-recommended)
+- The app contains a classical pagination pattern via REST API limit, offset parameters
+- The search is made agains multiple keywords
+- The search is made aginst movie name, actors, genre.
+For example you may type `drama tim Robbins` and see the results
+- The search is case insensitive.
+All non-alphanumerical symbols are ignored

 ## Asumption